SAN JOSE, CA--(Marketwired - May 22, 2014) - TiVo Inc. (

-- Service & Technology revenue of $61.8 million in the first quarter, an increase of 13% year-over-year, meeting the high-end of the guidance range
+- Service & Technology revenues were $86.0 million in the first quarter, an increase of 39% year over-year

-- Repurchased $31 million of stock in the first quarter
+- Repurchased $110 million of stock in the quarter

 TiVo Inc. (